mikenguyen13/data_analysis/_book/21-multivariate.md

 But since we do not know for sure, we might choose several different values and select one that vies the best out of sample or cross-validation discrimination.

-Moreover, you also have to decide whether to use different kernel smoothness for different populations, which is similar to the individual andpooled covariances in the classical methodology.
+Moreover, you also have to decide whether to use different kernel smoothness for different populations, which is similar to the individual and pooled covariances in the classical methodology.

 <br>